 The house which sat on top of Sugar Load Mound has been demolished by the Osage Nation.
 The lower platform of the mound to the north still has one house left.

 The South Riverfront, cut off by cliffs and I-55, is not as immediately accessible as the North Riverfront.
 But it still holds its curiosities, like this elevator, below.
 These cliffs looks natural, as they seem to undulate, as if water… Continue Reading

+Update: I revisited the area again in the summer of 2019.
 The near south riverfront, just below the Arch grounds on the Mississippi, is still a fascinating place.
-This giant crane, for example, is a mystery to me; what was it used for?
-Then there’s this giant railroad trestle, which slowly… Continue Reading
+This giant crane, for example, is a mystery to me; what was… Continue Reading

 There is a large portion of the city cut off by the interstates.
 Up north, we see mostly devastation, as people fled living next to an interstate on the west and industry on the east.
 Down south, it’s not so… Continue Reading